 Bolometers detect radiation by measuring temperature increases due to radiation absorption, a principle that is applicable across the electromagnetic spectrum and that permits uncooled detection even of infrared and lower energy radiation.
 They consist of an absorber and a temperature sensor that are thermally insulated from their surroundings.
-The radiation-induced temperature change is normally detected electrically as change of electrical resistance, 1.2 through the thermoelectric Seebeck effect or through the pyroelectric effect.
-Strong temperature-dependence of mechanical resonances of micro- and nanostructures5-12 has also been exploited to realize nanomechanical bolometers with electromechanical readout, 13-16 while metamaterials have attracted interest as bolometer absorbers with engineered polarization and spectral response.17-22 Here we combine nanomechanics and metamaterials to demonstrate a mechanical metamaterial nanobolometer, where radiation absorption is controlled by metamaterial design and read optically through light modulation caused by mechanical motion.
+The radiation-induced temperature change is normally detected electrically as the change in electrical resistance^{1,2} through the thermoelectric Seebeck effect3 or through the pyroelectric effect.4 Strong temperature-dependence of mechanical resonances of micro- and nanostructures5-12 has also been exploited to realize nanomechanical bolometers with electromechanical readout,13-16 while metamaterials have attracted interest as bolometer absorbers with engineered polarization and spectral response.17-22 Here, we combine nanomechanics and metamaterials to demonstrate an optomechanical metamaterial nanobolometer, where radiation absorption is controlled by the metamaterial design and read optically through light modulation caused by mechanical motion.
 It exploits the fundamental Brownian motion of nanomechanical oscillators as a signature of temperature.
-The nanobolometer consists of coupled optical resonators supported by mechanical resonators, which transduce natural sub-nanometre thermal vibrations to fluctuations of scattered light.
+The nanobolometer consists of coupled optical resonators supported by mechanical resonators, which transduce natural sub-nanometer thermal vibrations to fluctuations of scattered light.
 The latter reveal the structure's MHz mechanical resonance frequencies that change proportionally to the incident optical power.
-Our proof-of-principle experiments demonstrate noncontact optical readout with 400 nm spatial resolution, 2-3 μs thermal time constants and nanowatt detectable power based on 2-3%/μW resonance frequency shift per unit of incident optical power (responsivity) with 3-5 nW/Hz1/2 noise equivalent power in an opto-mechanical metamaterial nanobolometer of only 100 nm thickness.
-Advantages of our optically-read nanobolometer over prior microbolometer arrays include smaller sensing elements with more than an order of magnitude higher spatial resolution and a two orders of magnitude shorter thermal time constant.
+Our proof-of-principle experiments demonstrate non-contact optical readout with 400 nm spatial resolution, 2-3 μ s thermal time constants, and nanowatt detectable power based on 2-3%/ μ W resonance frequency shift per unit of incident optical power (responsivity) with 3-5 nW/Hz^{1/2} noise equivalent power in an optomechanical metamaterial nanobolometer of only 100 nm thickness.
+Advantages of our optically read nanobolometer over prior microbolometer arrays include smaller sensing elements with more than an order of magnitude higher spatial resolution and two orders of magnitude shorter thermal time constant.